fiuxxed/fiuxxed-autotyper/README.md

 1. Install Python and make sure it's installed to PATH.
 2. Tap the green "Code" Button and Download ZIP.
 3. Unzip that folder (recommended to use WinRAR or 7zip).
-4.Run install.bat once, then run.bat to launch anddd done! :D
+4. Run install.bat once, then run.bat to launch anddd done! :D

 (Requires a free Groq API key (set in settings in-app.))